TGCT Support

 Picture

-Antiemetic is a drug class for medications that prevent vomiting and nausea.
-These drugs treat motion sickness, drug side effects, post-operative nausea, and in some cases, nausea associated with pregnancy.
+Some patients experience nausea while taking TGCT medications.
+Antiemetics are a drug class of medications that prevent vomiting and nausea.
+These drugs treat motion sickness, drug side effects, post-surgery nausea, and in some cases, nausea associated with pregnancy.
 Often times these drugs can be taken through a dissolvable tablet, a capsule, or a skin patch.
 The two most commonly prescribed antiemetic are ondansetron (Zofran) and promethazine (Phenergan).
-There are two ways these drugs work, 1) ondansetron works by blocking serotonin signaling in your brain.
-This disrupts the signal between your brain to your gut.
-2) phenergan works by blocking histamine signaling in your brain.
+These medications work differently to combat nausea.
+For instance, 1) ondansetron works by blocking a signaling molecule called serotonin in your brain.
+This disrupts the signal between your brain and your gut, reducing the signal creating the nausea; 2) phenergan works by blocking another molecule called histamine in your brain.
 This allows your brain to signal to your gut to relax.
 Other anti-histamines, such as Benadryl, can block histamine signaling and lead to decreased nausea.

 Constipation